Newport City Council's Houses in Multiple Occupation (HMO) Licensing Scheme 2019 (pdf) came into force on 1 July 2019 and expires 30 June 2024.

 Type the road name you are looking for in 'address of premises' making sure you include an asterisk before and after, e.g. *Chepstow Road* - then select 'search' to see all licences for this road.

-View current HMO licences online or download current HMO licences (Excel)
+View current HMO licences online or download a spreadsheet showing current HMO licences (Excel)